JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 | 1543 | ISL     | Iceland | INB_ACCOMM_OTHER_COLL_NIGHTS | Other collective establishments | SUPPLY | Tourism supply surveys | 2015 | 2015 | 1259951 | NaN        | NaN   |

-#### A look at a cleaned Inbound dataset for inbound tourists to a country, by inbound country and source
+#### A look at a cleaned Inbound dataset for inbound tourists to Iceland, by inbound country and source

 |      | Country | Variable                      | SOURCE | Year | Value   |
 |------|---------|-------------------------------|--------|------|---------|